 - I. Undo the screws securing the collector to the venturi and extension piece.
-Remove this extension piece from the cover. - 2.
+Remove this extension piece from the cover (on 24 and 28 models). - 2.
 Withdraw the burner from the cover and replace with the new one. - 3.
 Examine the gasket, replacing if necessary. - 4.
 Reassemble in reverse order.